GyverLibs/FastBot/README_EN.md

 - Display inline menu in message
 - Unicode support (other languages ​​+ emoji) for incoming messages
 - Built-in urlencode for outgoing messages
-- Built-in real time clock with synchronization from Telegram
+- Built-in real time clock with synchronization from the Telegram server

 ### Compatibility
 ESP8266,ESP32